wch/SendText/README.md

 ## Installation

+The easy way is to first install the [Package Control](http://wbond.net/sublime_packages/package_control/installation) plugin.
+Once it's installed, press Ctrl-Shift-P (or Cmd-Shift-P), type `install`, and select "Package Control: Install Packages".
+Then type "sendtext", and choose to install the SendText plugin.

-Clone this repo into your `Sublime Text 2/Packages` directory.
+The other way is to clone this git repository into your `Sublime Text 2/Packages` directory.
 This will be in different places depending on the OS:

 * Windows: `%APPDATA%\Sublime Text 2\Packages`
 * OS X: `~/Library/Application Support/Sublime Text 2/Packages`